kasna-cloud/blueprints-catalog/blueprints/gke/README.md

-# Google Cloud Storage bucket blueprint
+# GKE blueprint

-This blueprint deploys a single bucket into Google Cloud
+This blueprint deploys GKE into Google Cloud